DavidLegarre/Theory-notes/Mathematics/Cryptography/Security/CPA and CCA Security.md

 If this holds, we then can check for CCA security.
 Following the same "game" but with an extra action

 * Now, $A$ can send also ciphers to be decrypted for as long as that cipher is not the same one as the one we are trying to obtain

+### Important notice

+Every time $A$ sends a message to $C$ if the schema specifies a new key is generated then a new key is generated for each message as if a new conversation has started.